If you are in the middle of an office build-out project, or planning one soon, we understand how stressful it can be to worry about going over budget.

 We hope this article cleared up some of the confusion surrounding amortized TI and helped alleviate some of the stress you may have had about going over budget.

-If you would like to learn more about negotiating a tenant improvement allowances, download our free whitepaper Six TI Questions Answered.
+If you would like to learn more about negotiating a tenant improvement allowances, read our article Six Tenant Improvement Allowance Questions, Answered.

 - 7 Benefits of Hiring a Tenant Representation Broker